 King's Castle by Leslie Ames (Red Rose Romance No. 115), was published by Bantam in October, 1971.
 Ames is actually William Edward Daniel Ross (W. E. D. Ross), a Canadian, and one of the most productive fiction writers of all time.
 Here's why: Ross didn't even start writing until he was 48, but before he passed away at the age of 83 in 1995 he had published more than 300 novels under a variety of pseudonyms and genres.

 Dreams in the Sun by Marsha Manning (Red Rose Romance No. 102), was published by Bantam in June, 1971.
-I couldn't find any biographical information about Manning online, but I did discover that her novel was first published in the U.K. by Ward Lock & Co in 1967, which probably makes her British by birth.
+I couldn't find any biographical information about Manning online, but I did discover that her novel was first published in the UK by Ward Lock & Co in 1967, which probably makes her British by birth.

 The Professional by Edwin Fadiman, Jr., is the story of the making of a male tennis champion, from the slums of his orphaned youth to the Bel Air mansion of his married adulthood.
 It's a helluva story too, fraught with tragedy and triumph, and one that speaks true to its time and the sport's new Open Era.
-Fawcett Crest published it in December, 1974, about a year after the hardback edition came out.
+It was published in paperback by Fawcett Crest in December, 1974, about a year after the hardback edition came out.
+Edwin Fadiman, Jr. (1925- 1994) was often overshadowed by his uncle Clifton Fadiman (1904- 1999), a famous radio and television personality, intellectual, author and editor, who while editing for Simon & Schuster turned Robert Ripley's newspaper cartoon Believe it or Not! into a bestselling book series.
+But Edwin the nephew had a productive literary career in his own right, as a radio and television writer, editor, reviewer, and, touché, a novelist.
+In addition to his opus on tennis he wrote six really good novels: The Voice and the Light (1949), The Glass Play-Pen (1956), An Act of Violence (1957), The "21" Screen (1960), Who Will Watch the Watchers (1971) and The One-Eyed King (1972).

 Four male friends meet at a private tennis court every Saturday morning to play doubles.
 On Friday night the wife of one of the men starts partying with the others at a community pool while her husband is conspicuously absent.
-Her body is discovered the next day wrapped in plastic.
+Her body is found the next day wrapped in plastic.
 But was she actually murdered?
 And by whom?
 After all, the tennis match went on as per usual.

 Saturday Games was written by Brown Meggs and published by Fawcett Crest in January of 1976.
 It was nominated for an Edgar Award for Best First Novel in 1975, but lost out to Gregory McDonald's Fletch.
 Meggs (1931-1997) wrote his debut in between gigs as an EMI/Capitol Records executive, where he was instrumental in signing The Beatles to their first American recording contract in 1963.
-During his self-imposed hiatus from the music business he also wrote three other novels, and each one is an ace, just like his first one.
+During his self-imposed hiatus from the music business he also wrote three other novels, each one being an ace, just like his first one.
 They are The Matter of Paradise (1975), Aria (1978), and The War Train (1981).

 The front-page blurb reads like this: